SOLVING SIMPLE TRIGONOMETRIC EQUATIONS

 /6 + 2

-Find ALL solutions for 2cos x = 0.
-Express the solutions in degrees.
+Find the general solution for 2cos x = 0.
+Express it in degrees.

 Step 1: